Posted November 22, 2016

 Where to Eat and Drink in New Orleans

 New Orleans famously has one of the richest and unique culinary scenes in the United States.
 Regularly voted one of the top foodie destinations in the U.S. we had a range of options.
 Here is what we loved and highly recommend.

 Two Chicks Cafe

-As soon as I arrived on Sunday I was in search of somewhere to eat brunch.
-At the recommendation of an acquaintance who I would work with at the convention center, my colleagues and I headed to Two Chicks Cafe, a small cafe located in the Warehouse District, not far from the Convention Center.
+As soon as I arrived on Sunday, I was in search of somewhere to eat brunch.
+At the recommendation of an acquaintance who I would work with at the convention center, my colleagues and I headed to Two Chicks Cafe, a small cafe in the Warehouse District, close to the Convention Center.

 Urban South Brewery

 One of the first things I did before traveling to New Orleans was check out the locations of its many breweries.
 About 15 minutes walk from the Warehouse District, where I stayed is the Urban South Brewery.
 The brewery is located at the far southern end of the Garden District off Tchoupitoulas Street in a large, spacious warehouse with plenty of room to play cornhole on the two courts they have set up.

 Urban South offers seven beers ranging from the refreshing Charming Shandy to the Rectify Coffee Porter.
 For my flight, I chose the Charming Wit, Oktoberfest, Delta Momma Citra Lager, and the Wet Hop Ekuanot IPA.
 While I drank my flight, my colleague John and I played a game of cornhole and despite my healthy lead I was defeated in a close finish (well done John).
 If you are interested they offer tours.
 And, if you are unable to make it to the brewery look for their beer in restaurants and stores throughout the city.